-The hybrid mobile app will run on iOS, and Android platforms, and the code can even be reprocessed for progressive web applications as well as desktop applications.
+The hybrid mobile app will run on iOS, and Android platforms and the code can even be reprocessed for progressive web applications as well as desktop applications.

 Developers can choose to work with any hybrid app framework they desire to create a fully functional mobile application.
-Here are some of the most useful hybrid app framework that developers use to build impressive and operational mobile apps:
+Here are some of the most useful hybrid app frameworks that developers use to build impressive and operational mobile apps:

 The Ionic Framework is, by far the most popular cross-platform app framework today.
 It was released several years ago to build an Angular-based system to extinguish jQuery mobile frameworks as well as to define an innovative approach to mobile hybrid applications.

 Ionic is a 100 percent free and open-source SDK for hybrid mobile app development and provides services and tools for developing hybrid mobile apps using web technologies like HTML5, CSS, etc.